eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Configure Server Runtime

-If you have Java on your workstation, COBOL Language Support uses the Java binaries in the PATH variable to run.
+If you have Java on your workstation, COBOL Language Support uses the Java binaries in the PATH variable to execute.
 To use a different installation of Java, open the COBOL Language Support extension settings and specify the path in the **Java Home** setting.

 If you do not have Java on your workstation, COBOL Language Support uses the native binary (engine.exe) to execute.
 If your environment does not allow engine.exe to execute, contact your system administrator to add an exception for engine.exe.